 Staying ahead of these potential pitfalls is essential to protect your investment gains.
 Collaborating with a 1031 exchange expert can provide the structure and clarity to navigate the process confidently.
 Remember, the IRS won’t offer leniency for honest mistakes, so proactive planning is your best defense.

-Working With a Qualified Intermediary
+Working With a Qualified Intermediary (QI)

-A qualified intermediary (QI) holds the proceeds from your property sale, prepares necessary documentation, and transfers funds for your replacement property purchase.
+A QI holds the proceeds from your property sale, prepares necessary documentation, and transfers funds for your replacement property purchase.
 When selecting a QI, look for experience, knowledge, and financial security.
 Your QI can guide the exchange process, helping you understand different identification strategies and coordinating the transaction.
 They maintain the required arm’s-length relationship with the funds, preventing you from constructively receiving the proceeds and invalidating your exchange.

 Never Miss a Deadline With Cortes & Hay